Introduction to Machine Learning

 - Introduction to Azure Machine Learning Service

-- Configuring an Automated ML run
+- Building Automated ML Models

 - Deploying and consuming an Automated ML model